KatherineWasmer/mental-health-outcomes/README.md

 # mental-health-outcomes
-Investigating mental health outcomes per country based on metrics from the World Happiness Report
+(Winter 2024) Investigating mental health outcomes per country based on metrics from the World Happiness Report

-This was one of my first machine learning projects, which I completed in SI 618 (Data Manipulation & Analysis) at the University of Michigan in the Winter 2024 semester.
+This was one of my first machine learning projects, which I completed in SI 618 (Data Manipulation & Analysis) at the University of Michigan.

 ### Important skills I learned from this project: